GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/API Design.md

 ## CRD_V: (Value)

-This is a namespaced CRD, instance of which are Created by Alice (App/team owner) to consume the CRD_T.
+This is a namespaced CRD, instance of which are Created by AppTeamOperator (App/team owner) to consume the CRD_T.
 This would match the `inputAPI` section of CRD_T.
 The CRD spec section contains the values for expanding the template.

 ```
 apiVersion: zplatform.easybank.com/v1